Scrabble: Records

-Much higher-scoring plays are possible (e.g., plays covering three TWS squares), but extremely unlikely to occur without elaborate setups by both players.
-The highest reported score for a single play is 1786 points using the word oxyphenbutazone creating seven additional words simultaneously.
-When only adding the word SESQUIOXIDIZING to these official lists, one could theoretically score 2015 (OSPD) and 2044 (SOWPODS) points in a single move.
-The highest reported combined score for a theoretical game based on SOWPODS is 4054 points, constructed by Nathan Hedt of Australia.

-Other records are available for viewing at Total Scrabble, an unofficial record book that includes the above as sources and expands on other topics.
+Moreover, much higher-scoring plays are possible (e.g., plays covering three TWS squares) but extremely unlikely to occur without cooperation from both players.
+The highest reported score for a single play is 1,786 points, with OXYPHENBUTAZONE and seven other words created simultaneously.
+By adding the word SESQUIOXIDIZING to these official lists, one could theoretically score 2015 (OSPD) and 2044 (CSW) points in a single play.
+The highest reported combined score for a theoretical game based on SOWPODS is 4,054 points, constructed by Nathan Hedt of Australia.
+Other records are available at Total Scrabble, an unofficial record book that includes the above as sources and expands on other topics.

-In August 1984, Peter Finan and Neil Smith played Scrabble for 153 hours at St. Anselm's College, Birkenhead, Merseyside, setting a new duration record.
+In August 1984, Peter Finan and Neil Smith played Scrabble for 153 hours at St. Anselm's College, setting a new duration record.
 A longer record was never recorded by Guinness Book of Records, as the publishers decided that duration records of this nature were becoming too dangerous and stopped accepting them.

 Software

 Computer players

 Maven is a computer opponent for the game created by Brian Sheppard.
-The official Scrabble computer game in North America uses a version of Maven as its artificial intelligence and is published by Atari.
-Outside North America, the official Scrabble computer game is published by Ubisoft.

 Quackle is an open-source alternative to Maven of comparable strength, created by a five-person team led by Jason Katz-Brown.
 A Qt cross-platform version of Quackle is available on GitHub.

+BestBot is an artificial intelligence that evaluates positions using a 5-ply simulation or greater per move, and exhaustively solves endgames with zero or one tiles in the bag.